apache/druid/docs/development/extensions-core/datasketches-hll.md

  }
 ```

-The `HLLSketchBuild` aggregator builds a data sketch from the input column specified.
-If used during ingestion, this
-will result in Druid storing pre-generated HLL Sketch objects in the datasource, rather than the original value itself.
+The `HLLSketchBuild` aggregator builds an HLL sketch object from the specified input column.
+When used during ingestion, Druid stores pre-generated HLL sketch objects in the datasource instead of the raw data from the input column.
-If used at query time on an existing dimension, the resulting column can be used as an intermediate dimension by the
+When applied at query time on an existing dimension, you can use the resulting column as an intermediate dimension by the [post-aggregators](#post-aggregators).
-post-aggregators below.

 > It is very common to use `HLLSketchBuild` in combination with [rollup](../../ingestion/rollup.md) to create a [metric](../../ingestion/ingestion-spec.html#metricsspec) on high-cardinality columns.
 In this example, a metric called `userid_hll` is included in the `metricsSpec`.
 This will perform a HLL sketch on the `userid` field at ingestion time, allowing for highly-performant approximate `COUNT DISTINCT` query operations and improving roll-up ratios when `userid` is then left out of the `dimensionsSpec`.
 >